Police patrol Nigeria's Lagos after days of unrest

 The days of unrest have risked seeing the message of the initial protests get drowned out as looters and vandals took advantage of the chaos.

-But those involved insisted they would keep the momentum going to ensure the demonstrations were just the start of broader changes.
+But those involved insist they would keep the momentum going to ensure the demonstrations were just the start of broader changes.

 "'What next' is us collectively building the type of country we want to live in brick by brick," said one of the organisers, Moe Odele.

-"I am energized and do not feel defeated at all," she wrote on Twitter.
-"We strategize and we move."
+"I am energised and do not feel defeated at all," she wrote on Twitter.
+"We strategise and we move."

 "This was just practice.
 We go again!
 Now we must deploy our unity and experiences in every sector to design the country that we want," said Adetola 'Tola' Onayemi, a lawyer involved in the protest movement.

-The protests have received backing from major celebrities, including Beyonce, Rihanna, Cardi B and others.
+The demonstrations have received backing from major celebrities, including Beyonce, Rihanna, Cardi B and others.

 "This is the most important moment in Nigeria's history," Nigerian megastar singer Burna Boy told Britain's Sky News.